Last Updated on

 People want to know that there’s a human running the site and that the person behind the blog is someone worth paying attention to.

-A great example of this is Henley Bond‘s bold showcasing of its designer shirts.
+One of the best About me examples of this I found is Henley Bond’s bold showcasing of its designer shirts.

 They show off their product with a picture, provide a little company background, and wrap up the whole thing with their catchy slogans: “Confidence changes everything” and “Sharpened in the cutting room, refined in the boardroom.”